rako1980/Ansible-VMware/README.md

        VCenter_Name: vCenter_Name
  ```
  ## Explanation:
- While creating a module for powershell, you make sure you have these premelkinary lines of codes as outlined in ansible module tutorial for powershell.
+ While creating a module for powershell, you make sure you have these preliminary lines of codes as outlined in ansible module tutorial for powershell.
  > !powershell

- Ansible has a built in functions to input and parse the parameters as json and output them as json.
+ Also ansible has a built in functions to input and parse the parameters as json and output them as json.
  Example:
  ```
  $params = Parse-Args $args $true;